Living paycheck to paycheck causes unnecessary stress in life. My wife and I found that out when we first started our family.

 - Cut the cable cord.
 You can watch your favorite television shows via Hulu, Netflix, or Amazon Prime.
 These are all a fraction of the cost of cable.

 - Sell your unwanted items.
 Do an audit of your home and collect all of your unused and unwanted items that have value.
-Sell them in a garage sale, on Craigslist, or on eBay.
+Sell them at a garage sale, on Craigslist, or on eBay

 In addition to the tips above, here are some more tips to help you save money and create that buffer: